 - Tax Practitioners Board (TPB) as a Recognised Professional Association

-- Representing BAS Agents and Bookkeepers on the ATO ATPAG (Australian Tax Practitioners Advisory Group)
+- Representing BAS Agents and Bookkeepers on the ATO TPSG (Australian Tax Practitioners Stewardship Group)

 - Membership of the Australian Tax Office BAS Agents Advisory Group (BASAAG)

-- Appointed Board member of the ABR (Australian Business Registrar)
+- Appointed Board member of the Business Registry Strategic Advisory Council

 - Constant consultation with relevant software companies providing bookkeeping solutions